gem/oq-engine/doc/engine/Calculation-Workflow.md

 ### Export

-If a user specifies the `--exports` option on the command line, all calculation results will automatically be exported from the database to NRML XML.
+If a user specifies the `--exports` option on the command line, all calculation results will automatically be exported from the storage to NRML XML.

 If the user does not specify this option, it is still possible to export results manually using the `--export-output` command line option.